Villanova won its second straight game with a 35-6 triumph over Penn at Villanova Stadium on September 28, 2013.

 Villanova played Temple in the fourth annual Mayor's Cup game on August 31, 2012 at Lincoln Financial Field.

-Darrius Smith begins his sixth year as a Villanova assistant in 2012.
+Darrius Smith begins his seventh year as a Villanova assistant in 2013.
 Smith will coach the Wildcat running backs and his recruiting area will consist of Maryland, Virginia, Delaware and Washington, D.C.

 Smith arrived at Villanova from Northeastern University where he coached from 2004-06.
 After coaching wide receivers his first year at Northeastern, he served as the team's running backs coach the last two seasons.
 Prior to his stint at Northeastern, Smith was the running backs at James Madison from 2002-04.
 During the summer of 2005, he earned a NFL Minority Coaching Fellowship with the Pittsburgh Steelers.